RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21.md

     return Challenge(properties, provider);
 }
 ```

-- The first line is the link on which the user will be redirected with his token (it will be decyphered and will give me the user's email so I can auth him)
+- The first line is the link on which the user will be redirected with his token (it will be decyphered and will give me the user's email so I can auth him).
-- the Challenge result wil give instruction which will return a 401 to the user browser with the login page url (google's)
+- The Challenge result will return a 401 to the user browser with the login page url (google's).

 ## Landing page

 At this point, the user is on google login page he enters his credentials and accept to give some informations to the application you declared in google console.
-For now we just ask for the email and name, but you can ask for other informations about your suer as well.
+For now we just ask for the email and name, but you can ask for other informations about your user as well.

 For the landing page after this approval (which will be asked only once) the user will land on the following action